Francois Burman, Pr. Eng. / January 2017

 - Identify additional contaminants that should be considered in hyperbaric facilities

-This program has been reviewed and is acceptable for 1 Category A credit hours by the National Board of Diving and Hyperbaric Medical Technology.
+Approved Continuing Education[Nurse] 1.0 contact hours.
+Provider approved by the California Board of Nursing.
+Provider number CEP17094.
+[CHT] This program has been reviewed and is acceptable for 1.0 Category A credit hour by the National Board of Diving and Hyperbaric Medical Technology.

 To download a free copy of the article click here: Air Quality in Compressed Air Supply Systems